LibrariesHacked/librarieshacked.github.io/_posts/2021-01-19-a-funding-idea.md

 And there's a strong smell of it being overly self-indulgent.
 Is this what actual humans need, or is it what a software developer wants some money for?

 > We're not giving this guy £7,000 to go away and have a good time making newspapers.
 And an event?
 Sounds like he wants a party for his 'open data' mates!
-There'll be alcohol as well.
+He'll be buying alcohol.
 >
 > **Imaginary judging panel discussion**

-I don't believe it is those things, but the successful projects I saw felt like they expressed worthwhile outcomes better.
+I don't believe it is those things, but the successful projects I saw seemed to express worthwhile outcomes better.
 Which leads onto the next problem.

 ### 2. Not everyone knows open data

 One of the problems with a general fund is that it's difficult to introduce unfamiliar concepts.
 If your idea is to tackle poverty, or hunger, or help those suffering bereavement, that doesn't need much background.
 No-one with a heart is going to go, "Hang on, remind me why feeding starving children is a good thing?" *(Ed. there's a current affairs subtext here)*

-My own thoughts on open data is that it easily sits alongside these 'for good' things.
+My own thoughts on open data is that it sits alongside these 'for good' things.
 But an open data proposal needs background information: about good data management, software, transparency, citizen engagement, and more.
 It could take pages.
 I didn't have pages, I think I had a 200 word limit.

 But maybe that's being disingenuous, and trying to excuse a poorly argued application.
 It could easily be said that if you can't explain the benefit of your idea in 200 words it doesn't have the clarity required for success.